ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 Fully valid AMP pages use the AMP layout system to infer sizing of elements to create a page structure before downloading any remote resources.
 However, Bento use imports components into less controlled environments and AMP's layout system is inaccessible.

-## Version notes

-The experimental `1.0` version of `amp-accordion` does not support session states.
-It behaves as if the `disable-session-states` attribute is always applied.

-Version `0.1` and `1.0` are compatible with `amp-bind`, but some binding syntax is different.
-You may bind directly with the `expanded` attribute in version `1.0`.
-The `[data-expanded]` is not supported in version `1.0`.
-See the `expanded` attribute below for further information.

 ## Attributes

 ### animate